nem035/js-async-fun/README.md

 Or not at all?

-Promises are **guaranteed** to only be resolved once, with either success OR error and are immutable once resolved.
+Promises are **guaranteed** to only be resolvable once, with either success OR error and are immutable once resolved.
 Meaning the code within a promise runs once.
 After resolving, the Promise